eon-com/toyapp-pact-demo/README.md

 Each URL segment has to be called exaclty one time, otherwise the test will break.
 Of course you can also test the HTTP response body.

 ### Pact verfication

+Now we change to the provider side and prepare the states necessary to run the pact tests there.

 ```kotlin
 @ExtendWith(ApplicationContextExtension::class, PersistenceExtension::class)
 @Provider("core-data-service")